-In this quick guide, we’ll go over the letters that you’re bound to see accompanying many of Intel’s processors, explaining what each of them mean and what exactly they signify.
+In this quick guide, we’ll go over the letters that you’re bound to see accompanying many of Intel’s processors, explaining what each of them means and what exactly they signify.

 Letters by Generation

 As you undoubtedly know, Intel releases a new generation of CPUs every year, introducing new technologies and optimizations with each new generation.

 But it is not merely the technology and performance that changes – the letter designations differ from generation to generation as well, which is why we will be taking a look at each generation’s particular letter designations separately, going all the way back to generation six.

 9th Generation Letters

-In the latest 9th generation of Intel Coffee Lake CPUs, there are only two letters to take note of, as the mobile variants will be released in Q2 2019 first.
+In the latest 9th generation of Intel Coffee Lake CPUs, there are only two letters to take note of.

 - K means that the CPU is unlocked and can be overclocked to squeeze extra performance out of it at the cost of additional power consumption and heat generation, like for example the Intel® Core™ i9-9900K processor.

 8th Generation Letters

 For the 8th generation of Intel Coffee Lake CPUs, there are only three letters to take note of:

 - K means that the CPU is unlocked and can be overclocked in order to squeeze extra performance out of it at the cost of additional power consumption and heat generation.